 The building was dedicated in 1969 as the Jay and Rose Phillips Building, and when the shining new facility opened its doors, it did so to the acclaim and pride of the entire community.

-Years later, in 2003, the Sabes JCC celebrated the grand opening of a fully renovated center.
-After 18 months, and $17.5 million worth of work, the completely remodeled center now features more than 195,000 square feet of useable space, including indoor and outdoor pools, the Tychman Shapiro Art Gallery, auditorium and Dolly and Edward Fitterman Theatre, gymnasium, fitness center and locker rooms, and a variety of meeting rooms and activities.
+Thanks to the generosity of the community and of Bob & Janet Sabes and the Sabes Family Foundation , the JCC celebrated the grand opening of a fully renovated center in 2003, renamed the Sabes JCC.
+After 18 months, and $17.5 million worth of work, the completely remodeled center now features more than 195,000 square feet of useable space, including indoor and outdoor pools, the Tychman Shapiro Art Gallery, auditorium and Dolly and Edward Fiterman Theatre, gymnasium, fitness center and locker rooms, and a variety of meeting rooms and activities.
 The renovation also included an addition to the building that houses the Amos and Celia Heilicher Minneapolis Jewish Day School and Talmud Torah as well as the creation of the Barry Family Campus.